todo-make-username/php-data-object-utilities/README.md

 </div>

 ## Message from the Author
 This project is fully functional and stable.
-It is only in the `alpha` state while I add extra attributes.
+It is only in the `alpha` state while I add extra attributes and polish the readme.
 If a feature request is made in Github Issues, not by me, to move it to v1.0.0, I'll finish my current task then move that to v1.0.0 for everyone.
 Enjoy!

 ## Why use this?
 This library is designed to increase reusability and eliminate many of the repetitive tasks that comes from working with data in PHP.
 This is done by moving much of the data processing and data validation logic into reusable PHP8 attributes.
 The helpers then take the object and process the attributes on each property which removes a lot of the boilerplate code that is normally needed when processing data.